ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 });
 ```
 Now let's examine what is happening in there.
 The ``MockProvider`` comes up with a local mock version of the blockchain.
 It also delivers mock wallets that will serve us for testing our contract.
 We can get up to ten wallets by calling ``getWallets()`` method on the provider.
-You can see that in our example we get three wallets - for the sender and for two receivers.
+In our example, we get three wallets - for the sender and for two receivers.

 Next, we declare a variable called 'splitter' - this is our mock EtherSplitter contract.
 It is created ``beforeEach`` execution of a single test by ``deployContract`` method.
 This method simulates deployment of a contract from the wallet passed as the first parameter (sender's wallet in our case).
-It's worth noticing here that, by default, all the Wei passed during testing will come from the wallet that the contract was deployed from - again, sender's in our case.
-So, as the first argument we provide a wallet that will pay for the deployment.
-The second parameter is the ABI and bytecode of our contract - note that we provide a json file with compiled EtherSplitter contract.
-The third parameter is an array with the contract's contructor arguments, which in our case are the two addresses of receivers.
+It's worth noticing here that, by default, all the Wei passed during testing will come from the wallet that the contract was deployed from - again, the sender's in our case.
+So, as the first argument, we provide a wallet that will pay for the deployment.
+The second parameter is the ABI and bytecode of our contract - it can be found in the json file with compiled EtherSplitter contract.
+The third parameter is an array with the contract's constructor arguments, which in our case, are the two addresses of receivers.

 ## ``changeBalances``

-So let's create our first test!
-We will check if the split method actually changes the balances of our test wallets.
-If we passed 50 Wei to the split method (the Wei are taken from sender's wallet), we would expect balances of receiver1 and receiver2 to increse by 25 Wei.
-To test that case we will use Waffle's ``changeBalances`` matcher:
+In the first test, will check if the split method actually changed the balances of our wallets.
+If we passed 50 Wei to the split method (the Wei are taken from the sender's wallet), we would expect the balances of receiver1 and receiver2 to increse by 25 Wei.
+We will use Waffle's ``changeBalances`` matcher:
 ```ts
 it('Changes accounts balances', async () => {
   await expect(() => splitter.split({value: 50}))
     .to.changeBalances([receiver1, receiver2], [25, 25]);
 });
 ```
-With ``changeBalances`` matcher as the first parameter, we pass an array of wallets which balances we want to check and as the second -  an array of increases on corresponding accounts.
+As the first parameter, we pass an array of wallets the balances of which we want to check, and as the second -  an array of increases on corresponding accounts.
-If we wanted to check the balance of one specific wallet we could also use ``changeBalance`` matcher as in example below:
+If we wanted to check the balance of one specific wallet, we could also use ``changeBalance`` matcher, as in the example below:
 ```ts
 it('Changes account balance', async () => {
   await expect(() => splitter.split({value: 50}))
     .to.changeBalance(receiver1, 25);
 });
 ```
-Note that in both cases of ``changeBalance`` and ``changeBalances`` we pass the split function as a callback, because the matcher needs to access the state of balances before and after the call.
+Note that in both cases of ``changeBalance`` and ``changeBalances`` we pass the split function as a callback because the matcher needs to access the state of balances before and after the call.

-Now we'll test if the Transfer event is emitted after each transfer of Wei.
-We'll turn to another matcher from Waffle -
+Now, we'll test if the Transfer event was emitted after each transfer of Wei.
+We'll turn to another matcher from Waffle:
 ## ``Emit``
 ```ts
 it('Emits event on transfer to first receiver', async () => {